ByteHouse: ByteDance's Cloud-Native Data Warehouse for Real-Time Multimodal Data Analytics: Query Optimization

-\hi{{1) Predicate Pushdown Selection.}} Predicate pushdown~\cite{yan2023predicate,jeong2025upp} reduces query I/O by filtering data early, but determining which predicates to push down in complex analytical workloads is non-trivial.
 We formulate this decision process as a supervised regression task for estimating predicate-specific I/O costs.
 In the offline stage, we collect training samples of (\textsf{predicate}, \textsf{I/O cost}) pairs, and train a regression model that learns the mapping from predicate features to observed scan costs.
 At runtime, \sysname leverages the trained model to evaluate candidate predicates and select the most cost-effective ones for pushdown.

 To construct candidate predicates, \sysname decomposes each query's \textsf{WHERE} clause into top-level conjunctive components separated by \textsf{AND} operators, yielding independent candidates for pushdown evaluation.
 Each candidate is represented as an Abstract Syntax Tree (AST) whose nodes correspond to comparison operators, column references, literal values, etc. For node encoding, we apply one-hot encodings to categorical features such as comparison operators and column identifiers, while continuous features are discretized into value-domain buckets following prior work~\cite{MSCN,wu2020bayescard}.
 For AST encoding, conjunctions and disjunctions (\textsf{AND}, \textsf{OR}) are modeled as pooling functions~\cite{gholamalinezhad2020pooling} over their child encodings rather than as categorical tokens.
 This approach can preserve the logical semantics of predicate composition.
 Specifically, \textsf{OR} applies MAX pooling and \textsf{AND} applies AVG pooling.
 The final predicate embedding is obtained by a postorder traversal across the AST that recursively aggregates node representations.
 Figure~\ref{fig:subfig:predicate} presents an example of predicate encoding for: \textsf{(A > 7) AND (B < 65 OR C=`x')}.
 Note, the underlying relational table contains three columns (\textsf{A}, \textsf{B}, \textsf{C}), and the analytical workload involves three comparison operators (\textsf{>}, \textsf{<}, \textsf{=}); columns \textsf{A} and \textsf{B} share a numeric domain of $[0, 100]$, and \textsf{C} is a categorical attribute with $10$ distinct values.